gitter-badger/TuneHacker-1/README.md

 PS: This is our first android app/project, so feel free to give advice!

 Thanks,
-Square Cubed Studios(we are open source!)
+Quad Cubed Studios(we are open source!)